nvdaes/emule/readme.md

 *	control+shift+t: Reads the current window.
 *	control+shift+n: Moves the focus to the Name field in the Find window.
 *	control+shift+p: In the Search window, moves focus and mouse to the list of search parameters, or edit field options.
-*	control+shift+b: Move the focus to the first list of different windows, as results in the Search window, downloads in Transfer, etc.
+*	control+shift+b: Move the focus to the list in the current window.
+For example usable in the Search window, downloads in Transfer window, etc.
-*	control+shift+o: Moves the focus to the IRC received messages, and other read-only edit boxes in windows as Servers.
+*	control+shift+o: Move the focus to read-only edit boxes in the current window.
+For example the IRC received messages, available Servers, etc.
 *	control+NVDA+f: If the caret is located in an read only edit box, opens a find dialog.
 *	control+f3: Finds the next occurrence of the text that you previously searched in read only edit boxes.
 *	control+shift+f3: Finds the previous occurrence of the text that you previously searched in read only edit boxes.